North Texas Quilt Festival

 Prizes

-Top prizes include $1,000 for Best in Show, two $700 Merit Quilted awards, $300 awards: Judges' Choices, Viewer's Choice, and Hand Quilting, Cash awards and ribbons for first and second place in each category, honorable mention ribbons, and the Director's Choice ribbons.
+Top prizes include $1,000 for Best in Show, two $700 Merit Quilted awards, $300 awards: Judges' Choices and Viewer's Choice, cash awards and/or ribbons for first and second place in each category, honorable mention ribbons, and the Director's Choice ribbons.

 Judges